In case you are wondering what Kivy is all about and what sets it apart from other solutions, this document is for you.

 Kivy is made for today and tomorrow.
 Novel input methods such as Multi-Touch have become increasingly important.
 We created Kivy from scratch, specifically for this kind of interaction.
 That means we were able to rethink many things in terms of human computer interaction, whereas older (not to mean ‘outdated’, rather ‘well-established’) toolkits carry their legacy, which is often a burden.
 We’re not trying to force this new approach to using a computer into the corset of existing models (say single-pointer mouse interaction).
 We want to let it flourish and let you explore the possibilities.
 This is what really sets Kivy apart.

 Kivy is fast.
 This applies to both application development and application execution speeds.
 We have optimized Kivy in many ways.
 We implement time-critical functionality on the C level to leverage the power of existing compilers.
 More importantly, we also use intelligent algorithms to minimize costly operations.
-Most importantly, we use the GPU wherever it makes sense in our context.
+We also use the GPU wherever it makes sense in our context.
 The computational power of today’s graphics cards surpasses that of today’s CPUs by far for some tasks and algorithms, especially drawing.
 That’s why we try to let the GPU do as much of the work as possible, thus increasing performance considerably.

 Kivy is flexible.
 This means it can be run on a variety of different devices, including Android powered smartphones and tablets.
 We support all major operating systems (Windows, Linux, OS X).
 Being flexible also means that Kivy’s fast-paced development allows it to adapt to new technologies quickly.
 More than once have we added support for new external devices and software protocols, sometimes even before they were released.
 Lastly, Kivy is also flexible in that it is possible to use it in combination with a great number of different third-party solutions.
 For example, on Windows we support WM_TOUCH, which means that any device that has Windows 7 Pen & Touch drivers will just work with Kivy.
 On OS X you can use Apple’s Multi-Touch capable devices, such as trackpads and mice.
 On Linux, you can use HID kernel input events.
 In addition to that, we support TUIO (Tangible User Interface Objects) and a number of other input sources.